Partition, Belonging, and the Birth of Bangladesh (Routledge/edinburgh South Asian Studies Series)

 Full Description

-This book traces the cultural and political economic roots through which an independent Bangladesh was created, exploring the social, cultural and political strands that informed and influenced the experience of Bengali-speaking people in the region from 1947 to 1971 and beyond.
+This book traces the cultural and political economic routes through which East Pakistan was re-imagined as Bangladesh.
+It explores the social, cultural, and political strands that informed and influenced the experience of Bengali-speaking people in the region from 1947 to 1971 and beyond.

-Featuring cutting edge contributions from scholars from across India, Bangladesh, the Netherlands, Canada, the UK, and the US, the book highlights the complex and contested ways in which a Bengali homeland was imagined, articulated, and, when the subjects were removed from it, remembered.
-Chapters engage with several significant historical issues that led to the 1971 India-Pakistan war: the refugee exodus and process of minoritization caused by the partition of 1947; the struggle for the Bengali language against Urdu hegemony; and the role of the Communist Party in resisting Pakistani colonialism (while remaining conscious of how Bengaliness was revitalized by the events of 1971).
+Featuring cutting-edge contributions from scholars from across Bangladesh, Canada, India, the Netherlands, the United Kingdom, and the United States, the book highlights the complex and contested ways in which a Bengali homeland was imagined, articulated, and, when the subjects were removed from it, remembered.
+Chapters engage with several significant historical issues that led to the 1971 India-Pakistan war: the refugee exodus and process of minoritization caused by the partition of 1947; the cultural world of East Pakistan, and the struggle for the Bengali language against Urdu hegemony.
+It remains especially attentive to how Bengaliness was revitalized by the events of 1971.
 The book consequently provides a complex picture of nation formation through genocide, ethnic cleansing, the minoritization of nested communities, and a community's cultural sense of belonging.

 Contents